Hanyloick/FilmQueryProject/README.md

 -I learned how to:<br>
 	-Connect to a MySQL relational Database<br>
 	-Set up dependencies in the pom.xml from MAVEN, and linking the application to the mysql database.<br>
-	-Use foreign keys to build relationships between tables<br>
+	-Use foreign keys to build relationships between tables.<br>
+	-Write SQL queries using JOIN/ON, WHEN/LIKE conditions.<br>
+	-Create Objects with data from a relational database.
+	-farther encapsulate data by not returning a reference to the original object but returning a copy<br>
+	in getter methods.<br>